ibm-cloud-docs/vpc/vpn-add-connection.md

 # Adding connections to a VPN gateway
 {: #vpn-adding-connections}

-You can add connections when creating an IBM Cloud VPN for VPC or after provisioning a VPN gateway.
+You can add connections when [creating a VPN gateway](/docs/vpc?topic=vpc-vpn-create-gateway&interface=ui), or after provisioning one.
 When you configure a VPN connection, you can choose to connect with auto-negotiation or use a pre-defined custom IKE or IPsec policy.
 For more information, see [About policy negotiation](/docs/vpc?topic=vpc-using-vpn#policy-negotiation).
 {: shortdesc}

 The IKE Phase 1 and Phase 2 (IPsec) security options that you specify for the connection must be the same options that are set on the peer gateway for the network outside your VPC.